Dickinson-COMP-491-492/TDD-Activity/README.md

   - one capital letter
   - one lower case letter
   - one special character (!@#$5^&*)
+- Provide a way to change the password
+  - Ensure it enforces the above constraints
+  - Refactor code and tests as necessary
+- Make which of the above constraints apply configurable.
+  - Refactor code and test as necessary.
-  - Anything else you might want to add...
+- Anything else you might think of for more practice...